-An elective course for students of the Fourth Year taking Mechanical Engineering.
+An elective course for the students of the fourth year taking

+Mechanical Engineering

-MEE411A Fluid Mechanics II
+ME411A Fluid Mechanics II

-This course extends the study of Fluid Dynamics initiated in MEE311B - Fluid Dynamics I. Material covered includes the following: advanced concepts in dimensional analysis and similitude, dynamics of inviscid flows, potential flow theory and circulation, vorticity, an introduction to the effects of viscosity and three-dimensional flows.
+This course extends the study of Fluid Dynamics initiated in MEE311 - Fluid Dynamics I. Material covered includes the following: advanced concepts in dimensional analysis and similitude, dynamics of inviscid flows, potential flow theory and circulation, vorticity, an introduction to the effects of viscosity and three-dimensional flows.